981213/mtk_uartboot/README.md

 # Compatibility

-## SoCs

 This utility should work on all Mediatek SoCs with secure-boot disabled.
 It's been tested on MT7622/MT7629 and MT798x.

 This utility won't work on secure-boot enabled routers.

-## USB-UART adapters
-Current implementation seems to be a bit picky on UART adapters.
-It's known to work with WCH CH340/CH341/CH343/CH347.
-It might stuck at bootrom handshake with some counterfeit FTDI adapters.

 # Usage